Views: 37 Author: Site Editor Publish Time: 2020-12-17 Origin: Site

 Nancy Lucas, executive director of the Asia Pacific Tobacco Harm Reduction Advocates Alliance (CAPHRA), said: “When you realize that this decline can only be achieved quickly with the introduction of heat not burn, the decline in smoking among Japanese adults People are surprised.".

 Researchers in Canada and the United States, among them the well-known harm reduction advocate Professor David Sweanor (Prof. David Sweanor) looked for the possible relationship between the sales of Japanese tobacco and heat not burn products from 2011 to 2019.
 Japan introduced heat not burn herbal sticks at the end of 2015.
-Researchers have used data from the Tobacco Institute of Japan and Philip Morris International (PMI) to find that since 2016, only cigarettes have been sold in Japan.
+Researchers have used data from the Tobacco Institute of Japan and big company to find that since 2016, only cigarettes have been sold in Japan.
 Sales of heat not burn products have accelerated by 5 times, which corresponds to an increase in sales of heat not burn products.

 The study titled "What are the reasons for the rapid decline in Japanese cigarette sales?"
 The study was published on May 20 in the peer-reviewed open-access scientific journal International Journal of Environmental Research and Public Health.